Oneplus/libweicws/README.md

 ## 4. Example

- You can refer the `demo.cpp`.
-It's an example of loading model and conduct segmentation
+ You can refer the [demo.cpp](https://github.com/Oneplus/libweicws/blob/master/test/demo.cpp).
+ It's an example of loading model and conducting segmentation over Chinese sentence.

 ## 5. LICENSE